How to stop paranoia

 Anxiety and paranoia

-Anxiety and paranoia are often confused with each other, but the two are very separate entities.
+Anxiety and paranoia are often confused with each other, but the two are very separate entities of mental health.
 However, anxiety is known for inducing paranoid thoughts and behaviors into people.
-If you feel that your paranoid thinking stems from anxiety, then you might want to deal with the anxiety at the root rather than the paranoia.
+If you feel like your paranoid thinking stems from anxiety, then you might want to deal with the anxiety at the root rather than the paranoia.
 Here’s how you can deal with anxiety by yourself.

 If you are experiencing anxiety, at the moment, the first thing you can do is take control of your breathing, which in my experience is pretty fast during an attack.
-Learn deep breathing exercises to beat that feeling of losing control of your body and mind.
+Learn deep breathing exercises to beat that feeling of losing control of your body and mind and make you feel better.

 Ask yourself logical questions just like explained above to deal with your situation logically.
 Is what you are dealing with really that big?
 Is it entirely beyond help?
 If not, then what steps can you take right now?